Industrial action

 Coursework extensions and attendance recording

-The Exceptional Circumstances Service will continue to operate during the period of industrial action.
+The Exceptional Circumstances Service will continue to operate during the industrial action.
 If you need to request a coursework extension, please use this service as usual.

 Exceptional Circumstances Service